Autism Spectrum Specialists and Therapists in Kansas City

 Her background includes working with children, adolescents and adults on the spectrum for more than 17 years.
 Jeanne has experience as a paraeducator, home therapist, teacher, in-home service provider and a community-based specialist.

 Jeanne sees clients all over the globe, using Zoom.

 Jeanne has particular interest and expertise in working with adult autistic women, serving approximately 15 autistic women individually and/or in a women’s group.

-While professional training, credentials, and ongoing experience certainly should be prioritized when seeking out help or advice, Jeanne has been told by autistics that they have chosen her for reasons that have a little to do with expertise and experience and a lot to do with feeling understood, being treated as an equal, and not being made to feel “othered”.
+While professional training, credentials, and ongoing experience certainly should be prioritized when seeking out help or advice, Jeanne has been told by autistics that they have chosen her for reasons that have a little to do with expertise and experience and a lot to do with feeling understood, being treated as an equal, and not being made to feel “bothered”.

 Jeanne understands that our society has defined autism as a “thing”, to be ridiculed or pitied on television, to be cured if Autism Speaks had any say, to be doubted if you are a woman seeking a diagnosis.
 Autism is not a list of can’t, won’t, and don’t, or deficits, delays, or discrepancies.
 Autism is not induced by vaccines, nor should it be “cured” by any means.

 The reality, however, is that society’s ableism and a client’s internalized ableism are not mutually exclusive nor can they be un-intertwined.
 Perhaps that is obvious, painfully obvious.
-Hopefully, though, the evolution of Jeanne’s thinking highlights her commitment to understanding autism as best Jeanne can and to equipping my clients with more than simple strategies to deal with the infernal NT world and the esteem to do so with confidence.
+Hopefully, though, the evolution of Jeanne’s thinking highlights her commitment to understanding autism as best Jeanne can and to equipping her clients with more than simple strategies to deal with the infernal NT world and the esteem to do so with confidence.
 That work is messy.

 Jeanne typically finds sentiments of this nature hyperbolic or self-aggrandizing in a bio.
-So, why Jeanne has broken my own rule and included such thoughts?
+So, why Jeanne has broken her own rule and included such thoughts?
 To infuriate her rule-governed clients!
 She kids.
 No, Jeanne recognizes that autistics spend too much time searching for someone to believe them, only to find someone who invalidates them, via accident, purpose, or neglect.
 Jeanne hopes these thoughts convey, or at least suggest, that she is different.

 Autism Specialist Services